 Columbia diplomas will be produced and mailed within three weeks after Commencement, and are mailed to the student's Diploma Address, as listed in SSOL.
 Students should confirm their address information on their SSOL profile.
 If a student's address needs to be updated, it should be done through SSOL before the Monday prior to Commencement

 Please be sure to complete the Diploma Address option.
 Diplomas cannot be mailed to students who do not have a Diploma Address listed in SSOL.

 Diplomas for February and October graduates will be mailed to the address on file in SSOL up to two months after the degree conferral date.

-Note: Graduates who have resolved any financial or library holds preventing the release of their diplomas must proactively notify the Registrar’s Office that their last hold has been removed.
+Note: Graduates who have not resolved any financial or library holds preventing the release of their diplomas must proactively notify the Registrar’s Office that their last hold has been removed.
 In the case of holds preventing release, the Registrar’s Office will not mail student diplomas without notification that all hold(s) have been removed.